demisto/content/Packs/CyrenInboxSecurity/Integrations/CyrenInboxSecurity/CyrenInboxSecurity_description.md

 Requirements for execution in a production environment include a Cyren Inbox Security ("CIS") license.
 Please contact [https://www.cyren.com/inbox-security-free-trial](https://www.cyren.com/inbox-security-free-trial) to get your free trial today.

 You may test this integration without a license by utilizing "sample" as a parameter value as shown in the integration's parameter instructions.
+Refer to *Sample Mode* for more information regarding this configuration.

 ## Configuration